 “The King of the Cats: Lancashire stories explored and reinvented by four visual artists and one storyteller”

-“The King of the Cats” is a touring exhibition of contemporary art rooted in the Lancashire landscape and funded by the Arts Council of England (2014 – 2016)
+“The King of the Cats” was an exhibition of contemporary art and film rooted in the Lancashire landscape that toured for two years from 2014 – 2016, funded by The Arts Council of England.

-I worked alongside sculptor Marjan Wouda, painter Chris Rainham, ceramicist Julie Miles and installation artist Patricia Ramsden on this fabulous project.
-We began with old Lancashire folktales that began to transform as soon as they met the 21st century.
-For my part I made a film and wrote the book of stories that is available alongside the exhibition.
+The exhibition was a collaboration between sculptor Marjan Wouda, painter Chris Rainham, ceramicist Julie Miles installation artist Patricia Ramsden, Graham Kay of Fully Formed Films and myself.
+We began with old Lancashire folktales that began to transform as soon as they met the 21st century and our individual arts practices.

 For a longer explanation of how the film came to be made, here’s an interview with Fiona Pattison: pdf Creating Gathered Tales of Lancashire